Starexify/PolyMixin/README.md

 # PolyMixin

-The AST manipulation library for modifying scripted classes from other V-Slice mods.
+The runtime AST mixin **framework** for modifying scripted classes from other V-Slice mods.

 ## What is PolyMixin ?
-PolyMixin lets you manipulate the **AST** *(Abstract Syntax Tree)* of a scripted class at runtime without changing the original script of the class.
+PolyMixin is a runtime AST manipulation **framework and API** inspired by the mixin pattern used in projects like Sponge Mixin (Minecraft), that lets modders patch or extend scripted classes from other V-Slice mods without modifying their original scripts.
-This allows modders to patch or extend the functionality of other mods dynamically while keeping the base script intact.
+Using annotations or class names, modders can inject new behavior, override functions, or add fields dynamically — similar to Mixins in the Minecraft ecosystem.

-Currently, modders can mixin into the following scripted classes via annotations or class name as a string:
+Currently, PolyMixin supports mixing into the following scripted classes:
 - `ScriptedModules`
 - `ScriptedSong`
 - `ScriptedLevel`